sreeshanarayanan2003-creator/Swiggy_Sales_Python_Project/README.md

 Tools & Technologies Used

-Python
+a)Python

-Pandas – Data cleaning, transformation, and analysis Matplotlib – Basic static visualizations
+b)Pandas – Data cleaning, transformation, and analysis

+c)Matplotlib – Basic static visualizations

-Seaborn – Advanced statistical visualizations
+d)Seaborn – Advanced statistical visualizations

-Plotly – Interactive and dynamic visualizations
+e)Plotly – Interactive and dynamic visualizations

  Use of Plotly

 Plotly was used to create interactive visualizations that allow users to:

 Explore sales trends dynamically
 View detailed insights using hover tooltips
 Zoom and interact with charts for better understanding